meraki/dashboard-api-go/client/docs/UpdateDeviceWirelessRadioSettingsRequest.md

 ### GetTwoFourGhzSettings

-`func (o *UpdateDeviceWirelessRadioSettingsRequest) GetTwoFourGhzSettings() UpdateDeviceWirelessRadioSettingsRequestTwoFourGhzSettings`
+`func (o *UpdateDeviceWirelessRadioSettingsRequest) GetTwoFourGhzSettings() UpdateDeviceApplianceRadioSettingsRequestTwoFourGhzSettings`

 GetTwoFourGhzSettings returns the TwoFourGhzSettings field if non-nil, zero value otherwise.

 ### GetTwoFourGhzSettingsOk

-`func (o *UpdateDeviceWirelessRadioSettingsRequest) GetTwoFourGhzSettingsOk() (*UpdateDeviceWirelessRadioSettingsRequestTwoFourGhzSettings, bool)`
+`func (o *UpdateDeviceWirelessRadioSettingsRequest) GetTwoFourGhzSettingsOk() (*UpdateDeviceApplianceRadioSettingsRequestTwoFourGhzSettings, bool)`

 GetTwoFourGhzSettingsOk returns a tuple with the TwoFourGhzSettings field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetTwoFourGhzSettings

-`func (o *UpdateDeviceWirelessRadioSettingsRequest) SetTwoFourGhzSettings(v UpdateDeviceWirelessRadioSettingsRequestTwoFourGhzSettings)`
+`func (o *UpdateDeviceWirelessRadioSettingsRequest) SetTwoFourGhzSettings(v UpdateDeviceApplianceRadioSettingsRequestTwoFourGhzSettings)`

 SetTwoFourGhzSettings sets TwoFourGhzSettings field to given value.